The Attentive Field

 Is this for you?

-This space is for artists at a threshold—those sensing a shift but not wanting to rush it.
+This space is for individuals at a threshold—those sensing a shift but not wanting to rush it.

 If you’re comfortable with reflection, open-ended inquiry, and working without immediate answers, you may feel at home here.